altmp/altv-docs/articles/changelogs/upcoming.md

 > - getPermissionState returns bool now
 > - setArtificialLightsState has no effect anymore, use DisableEmissiveLightsRendering config flag instead
 > - Weapons no more be synced clienside, use server side methods instead.
 Ammo set by the server will override ammo set by client.
+> - client to server events can't be more then 8kb
 > ```

 ### Added